 Stumbling in the dark to warm a bottle is peak new parenthood—but no more.
 With The First Years new 4-in-1 bottle warmer, you can pop the bottle in the machine before you doze off (it stays chilled!), and then simply press a button when you're ready to warm up the milk or formula.
 Save yourself a few precious moments of sleep—and the stubbed toe ($63, amazon.com).

 Skip Hop’s first baby jumper not only features the sleek design and developmental activities (20, to be precise) that the brand is known for; it also has a digital counter that awards baby with applause when she hits 100 jumps.
 But the best part?
 It easily folds down to save space, making this one a giant leap above the other bulky units on the market ($130, skiphop.com).

-There’s certainly no shortage of high-tech baby monitors on the market right now, but what’s special about the soon-to-be-released Raybaby is that it can track your baby’s breathing and movement from up to 16 feet away, but it’s not a video monitor.
-It actually uses radar technology to transmit info to a parent’s phone (including still images of key moments—say when baby wakes up).
-Backers of the Kickstarter-funded campaign will start receiving their devices this month ($200, www.raybaby.us).
+There’s certainly no shortage of high-tech baby monitors on the market right now, but what’s special about the just-released Raybaby is that it can track your baby’s breathing and movement from up to 16 feet away, but it’s not a video monitor.
+It actually uses radar technology to transmit info to a parent’s phone, including still images of key moments—say, when baby wakes up ($200, www.raybaby.us).